allenai/allennlp/tutorials/how_to/visualizing_model_internals.md

 Once you've modified these, you can check that you've done it correctly by clicking "Run" with an example and making sure that your simple server receives and can respond to the request.
-You should be running the simple server on port 8000, and you should see the server log a `POST` request, with a response code `200`.
+You should be running the simple server on port 8000 (which is the default), and you should see the server log a `POST` request, with a response code `200`.
 If you see an error on your server at this point, you haven't hooked up your variable names correctly.
 Note that the right side of the page won't render properly yet, and the javascript will probably crash.
-That's fine, just refresh the page and make sure the backend server worked - we'll fix the output next.
+That's fine, just make sure the backend server worked and refresh the page - we'll fix the output next.

 ### Modifying ModelOutput.jsx